Village Yoga Team

 I was first drawn to Bikram Yoga in 2006 in a search for holistic ways to heal my body and mind of stress and anxiety.
 I had finally found what I was looking for, something that really worked!
 I am now so fortunate to be apart of the wonderful community here at Village Yoga giving back after all I’ve learned from my own practice throughout the years.
 My hope is to guide and support everyone who walks through the door to find peace and joy with this practice of meditation and the physical body.
 It is never too late to start over and try again! ~Namaste~

-I started practicing the Hot 26 about a year and a half ago at the age of 47, right here at the lovely Village Yoga Studio.
+I started practicing the Hot 26 at the age of 47, right here at the lovely Village Yoga Studio.
 I fell in love with the practice and decided to take the Hot 26 Teacher Training in June 2017.
 This practice has transformed my life in so many ways.
 I feel more energetic and physically stronger.
 More importantly, I have discovered a new sense of self that has guided me to be more compassionate, mindful and confident.
 I am doing things that I thought I would never do.
 If I could assist others and lead them to new possibilities in their own lives, I would be truly happy.
 I'm honored to be a part of the Village Yoga Community.
 Come practice with me!